 Thomas Valencia Education and Outreach Specialist with the Lake Mead National Recreation Area went over some of the Wilderness areas in the area and popular spots to explore.

-The weather was perfect for low elevation hiking so Jesy Simons of Friends of Nevada Wilderness talked about a few little known places to visit in one of the wildest places in Southern Nevada, the Desert National Wildlife Refuge.
+The weather was perfect for low elevation hiking so Jesy Simons with Friends of Nevada Wilderness talked about a few little known places to visit in one of the wildest places in Southern Nevada, the Desert National Wildlife Refuge.
 Everyone was also reminded to submit comments about the LEIS proposing the Air Force take over control of the Refuge. #SaveDNWR

 The project leader for the Desert National Wildlife Refuge Complex, Christy Smith, introduced us to the 4 Wildlife Refuges around Las Vegas and we learned from Jose Witt all about the recent push by the military to take over much of the Desert National Wildlife Refuge just north of town. #DontBombtheBighorn